f18m/rpi2home-assistant/docs/prerequisites.md

 * [Sunfounder 4 Channel 5V Relay Module](http://wiki.sunfounder.cc/index.php?title=4_Channel_5V_Relay_Module).

-Beyond that, this software is meant to be compatible with all 40-pin Raspberry Pi boards (Raspberry Pi 1 Model A+ & B+, Raspberry Pi 2, Raspberry Pi 3, Raspberry Pi 4, Raspberry Pi 5).

-Software prerequisites are:
+## Software prerequisites

 * you must have an **MQTT broker** running somewhere (e.g. a Mosquitto broker);
 * **Python >= 3.11**; for Raspberry it means you must be using Debian bookworm 12 or [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) 12 or higher;
-* there is no particular constraint on the Home Assistant version, even if the project is continuously tested almost only against the latest Home Assistant version available.
+* there is no particular constraint on the [Home Assistant](https://www.home-assistant.io/) version, even if the project is continuously tested almost only against the latest Home Assistant version available.